chfischerx/rust-jwt-simple/README.md

 # JWT-Simple

+> Note: This is a forked version which contains an additional JWT header for a nonce!

 A new JWT (JSON Web Tokens) implementation for Rust that focuses on simplicity, while avoiding common JWT security pitfalls.

 `jwt-simple` is unopinionated and supports all commonly deployed authentication and signature algorithms: